-Picasso visited Paris for the second time and the memory of Casagemas must have surrounded him.
-Pablo stayed in the room where Casagemas had spent his last days and he began an affair with Germaine.
-She was the woman that Casagemas had loved and for whom he committed suicide.
-Picasso later wrote, "I started painting in blue when I learned of Casagemas's death".
-Picasso, like other artists, reused canvases and panels, but unlike most artists he worked the new painting over the top of the old without scraping it away.
-Picasso produced at least four paintings over each other on this painting and each one reuses elements of the one below.
-For example, the man's shoulders are based on the head of a horse in a bull ring.
-Picasso believed that what comes out is the 'sum of destructions'.

-- Picasso spent six months preparing for the painting and produced hundreds of sketches, drawings and paintings, 'without parallel, for a single picture, in the entire history of art', according to one historian.
-Originally, there was a sailor and a medical student but this is not a conventional painting with a narrative, it is an exploration of the nature of painting.
-The subject matter is shocking and by 1907 clichéd but it is not like Manet's Olympia, a view of modern life, it is flat and distorted and the women look menacing. - When Les Demoiselles d'Avignon was first shown in 1916 even his supporters, friends and collectors, were dismayed.
+- died in Paris.
+He was in love with a woman called Germaine but she rejected him and he took a revolver to the cafe where she was drinking with friends, shot at her and then shot himself.
+She had a minor wound but he died.
+Picasso returned and stayed Casagemas's room where he had spent his last days and Picasso began an affair with Germaine.
+The woman that Casagemas had loved and for whom he committed suicide. - (CLICK) Picasso later wrote, "I started painting in blue when I learned of Casagemas's death".
+This is one painting from his Blue Period, The Tragedy.
+Picasso, worked and reworked this painting at least four times, painting over the top of what he had painted.
+The man's shoulders, for example, are based on the head of a horse in a bull ring.
+Picasso believed that what comes out is what he called the 'sum of destructions'. - (CLICK) Later, Picasso spent six months preparing for this painting and produced hundreds of sketches, drawings and paintings, 'without parallel, for a single picture, in the entire history of art', according to one historian.
+Originally, there was a sailor and a medical student but this is not a conventional painting with a narrative, it is an exploration of the nature of painting. - When Les Demoiselles d'Avignon was first shown in 1916 even his supporters, friends and collectors, were dismayed.
 One said, 'What a loss to French art'.
 Henri Matisse was angry because he thought Picasso was ridiculing modern art.
 Even Georges Braque was dismayed by this painting and said that Picasso must have drunk petrol to spit fire onto the canvas.
 Even one hundred years later The Guardian's art critic wrote that it 'is still so new, so troubling, it would be an insult to call it a masterpiece.'
-He meant in the sense that a masterpiece has been assimilated, accepted and become conventional.
-He also wrote, 'There's something anarchist and ruthless about it that contains Dada and Marcel Duchamp and punk.' - The work portrays five nude female prostitutes from a brothel on Carrer d'Avinyó in Barcelona.
-One characteristic of modern art is that the artist draws attention to the fact we are viewing a work of art.
+He meant that as praise, in the sense that a masterpiece has been assimilated, accepted and become conventional.
+He also wrote, 'There's something anarchist and ruthless about it that contains Dada and Marcel Duchamp and punk.' - One characteristic of modern art is that the artist draws attention to the fact we are viewing a work of art.
 Prior to the twentieth century artists celebrated figurative forms and accurately depicted things that had a basis in reality.
-The motivation for flatness is less clear, it might be an honesty to the materials used, an exploration of new effects that are then possible, a way to try to depict the spiritual realm or a rejection of an task that is better handled by photography.
-In 1960, Clement Greenberg published Modernist Painting in which he argued that the essential and unique element in modern painting is its flatness.
-The unique aspect of painting is that it is done on a flat surface and therefore this should be recognised and embraced by artists.
-The defining moment was Cubism. - In 2004 the BBC carried out a survey of 500 art experts and Pablo Picasso's Les
+This is not an accurate representation. - There is no depth, it is flat like a child's painting.
+The motivation for flatness is less clear, it might be an honesty to the materials used, an exploration of new effects, a way to try to depict the spiritual realm or a rejection of any representational element that is better handled by photography.

-Demoiselles d'Avignon (1907) was voted the second most influential work of art of all time.
-In July 2007, Newsweek published a two-page article about Les Demoiselles d'Avignon describing it as the "most influential work of art of the last 100 years".
+- In 1960, the art historian Clement Greenberg published Modernist Painting in which he argued that the essential and unique element in modern painting is its flatness.
+The unique aspect of painting is that it is done on a flat surface and therefore this should be recognised and embraced by artists. - In July 2007, Newsweek published a two-page article about Les Demoiselles d'Avignon describing it as the "most influential work of art of the last 100 years".